thisisntnathan/BHpredict/README.md

 ## Map

-- CHEME6880Project - Original project files
+- CHEME6880Project - Original project files (warning: these files are very rough and poorly coded examples of early versions of this project.
+This analysis was cleaned up and placed in the DFT analysis folder below)
 - data - Datasets in .csv and .pkl format
 <!-- - DFTanalysis - Analysis of DFT featurized data   -->